BurcinSayin/FG_PFRPG2_Upgrades/README.md

 ## SpellAttack VsDc
 This is a special trait similar to the monster automation VsDC.
 It actually uses the PF2 VsDC system as a base already present in Fantasy Grounds.
 When this trait is added to spell attacks traits it will replace the spell attack roll with a skill check vs targets appropriate save/skill DC.

 The trait template is "SKILLVS:*skill_name*:VS:*dc_type*".
 You can put any Skill name starting with a capital letter in place of "*skill_name*" (i.e. Diplomacy, Intimidation) .
-You can put any skill name or Save type in place of "*dc_type*" ( i.e. REF,WILL, Perception)
+You can put any skill name, Save type or fixed DC in place of "*dc_type*" ( i.e. REF,WILL, Perception or DC20).

 In addition to this, if your weapon has the appropriate trait ( like trip or shove) ctrl + double clicking attack roll on the actions tab (on character sheet) will roll the suitable VsDC skill check against your target